WeyeTech/DeprecatedControllerRemover/README.md

 For Spring controllers, the plugin:

 - Identifies classes with `@Controller` or `@RestController` annotations using AnnotatedElementsSearch
-- Checks for `@Deprecated` annotations on methods
+- Checks for `@Deprecated` annotations on methods within these controllers
-- Analyzes usage patterns across the entire project
+- Analyzes usage patterns across the entire project to find unused deprecated methods
-- Validates that no active endpoints reference the controller methods
+- Validates that no active code references the deprecated methods
 - Provides detailed reporting before removal

 ### Field Cleanup